GingaaBread/GNOStatic/src/essentials/datatypes.md

 ```

 ::: danger
-_Never_ use singles or doubles in scenarios where critical accuracy is required (for example, never
+Do not use singles or doubles in scenarios where critical accuracy is required (for example, never
-use the double type to represent money)!
+to represent a money balance for banking applications).
 :::

 ### Single Character (char)